 The 2021 NCAA Tournament is rapidly approaching.
-While this season has perhaps felt a bit sped-up due to all the COVID-19 related pauses across the nation, the campaign has chugged along and is already into late February.
-Due to the pandemic, teams have vastly different resumes than normal with Selection Sunday coming soon.
+While this season has perhaps felt a bit sped-up due to all the COVID-19 related pauses across the nation, the campaign has chugged along and is already Selection Sunday.
+Due to the pandemic, teams have vastly different resumes compared to normal.

-Football season is over and college hoops have now taken center stage.
-As a result, we have officially reached bracketology crunch time.
-Teams across the country are using this final month of regular-season action to cram in last-minute results for their resume to submit to the selection committee.
+As a result of it being Selection Sunday, we have officially reached bracketology crunch time.
+Teams across the country have used this final month to cram in last-minute results for their resume to submit to the selection committee.
 While many teams have already emerged as “locks” due to dominant records and metrics, there are still several with uncertain postseason futures.

-This Bubble Watch page will dive into each of those teams unsure of their positioning.
+This Bubble Watch page will dive into each bubble team unsure of its positioning.
 The piece includes categorizing each team into where they belong on the bubble as well as individual breakdowns of their resumes and what they need to do from this point forward.

 To fast-forward to a specific conference, click here:

-For those that have not followed my Bubble Watch in prior years, here is a breakdown of the categories and their meanings:
+For those who have not followed my Bubble Watch in prior years, here is a breakdown of the categories and their meanings:

 Bubble Watch Categories: